I am often asked questions about Psychodynamic Therapy and the services I provide. These Frequently Asked Questions may assist you.

 Q: Is Psychodynamic Therapy right for me?

 A: It isn’t for everybody.
 Psychodynamic Therapy is not an alternative to immediate psychiatric care if you are in crisis.
 To make good use of therapy, it would be helpful to be in a position where you can commit to the time needed to explore your thoughts and feelings.
 Do not underestimate how powerful an experience this can be.
+If you begin therapy with me and you feel it isn’t for you, please let me know as soon as you feel able and we will discuss.
+Whilst I won’t be able to recommend another type of therapy I will happily work with you so that you can identify what you might like to do.
+Just remember, everything we do is because you want to.
+I cannot and will not make you do anything else or pressure you.

 Q: Is Psychodynamic Counselling the same as Psychotherapy?

 A: That’s an excellent question and the differences are very nuanced.
 A debate has raged amongst professionals for many years about this and it won’t be over any time soon.
 The most important thing is the relationship you have with your therapist and the skill that the therapist has.
 Even though I have a Masters Degree and am studying for a Doctorate, if you weren’t comfortable with me then that is all for nothing.
-I offer a free 30 minute consultation so that we can find out more about each other.
+I offer a free 15 minute consultation so that we can find out more about each other.
 Click here to get in touch.

-Q: So what is Psychodynamic Therapy then?
+Q: So what is Psychodynamic Therapy?

 Q: How do I know I am getting a good service from you?